Recently shipped

 Uploads that don’t tie you to the page

-Start a big upload and wander off — check Activity, start a Select, open another folder — and it keeps climbing in the background, with a quiet dock to tell you where it’s up to.
+Start a big upload and wander off — check Activity, start a Select, open another folder — and it keeps climbing in the background, with a small dock to tell you where it’s up to.
 Only closing the tab can interrupt it now.

 Did your share land?